 The SAWM control location is the same as the SAWA control location.
-The OIP indicates the SAWA flowrate is provided at the FLEX pump by an installed flow instrument qualified to operate under the expected environmental conditions.
-The SAWA flowrate is controlled by throttling FLEX pump flow or throttling a RHR/LPCI MOV.
-Suppression pool level and drywell pressure are read in the control room using indicators powered by the FLEX diesel generator installed under EA-12-049.
+The OIP indicates the SAWA flowrate is provided at the pump trailer by an installed flow instrument qualified to operate under the expected environmental conditions.
+The injection flowrate is controlled by a manual valve located on the FLEX pump skid.
+Suppression pool level and drywell pressure are read in the control room using indicators powered by the FLEX diesel generator installed under Order EA-12-049.
 These indications are used to control SAWM flowrate to the RPV.

-Licensee to demonstrate that there is adequate communication between the MCR and the operator at the FLEX pump during severe accident conditions.
+Open Item: Licensee to demonstrate that there is adequate communication between the main control room (MCR) and the operator at the FLEX manual valve during severe accident conditions.